 We all know the ill fated story of The Alamo, 236 Texan soldiers guard an old church, called The Alamo Mission, to prevent the Mexican army from advancing further into Texas to take it over.
 After a 13 day siege, the Mexican army launched an all out assault on The Alamo at night, eventually killing all of the men there.
 This sparked anger in people in Texas and caused them to join the Texan, then Texian, army to seek revenge.
 They got that revenge on April 21, 1836 at the Battle of San Jacinto where the Mexican Army was wiped out.

 The movie opens with the aftermath of the attack as we see all the bodies of the dead Texans, as the camera pans where hear this wonderful sorrow filled music.
 Right then and there we know that this is going to be an emotional movie.
 Next, we are introduced to the characters one by one.
 Dennis Quaid plays Sam Houston in charge of the army of Texas.
 He does a truly great job as he displays Houston's anger and will to win when he wants to.
 Quaid gives a great performance by showing the emotions and Houston's way to control a room full of men who want to fight and get revenge, the display of Sam Houston's leadership capabilities was displayed very well.
+In supporting roles we have Jason Patric, as James Bowie, and Patrick Wilson, and Colonel William Travis.
+Both of which embrace there roles, as well, with great compassion especially Jason Patric who displays Bowie sickness very well and shows the problems he went through.
+Patrick Wilson, not the best actor out there, but does a good job as a Colonel who leaves his son, and just getting out of a divorce, before he was stationed at The Alamo.
+Overall great performances by a great cast.

 This is directed by a very good director, John Lee Hancock, who has not done as much as he should.
 He uses, a very detailed, rebuilt set of The Alamo very well and shows how the people lived during the siege.
 Simply put, the amount of detail put into this film was wonderful and an attention grabber.
 The production design was great because it was a real size version of The Alamo, in great detail.
+3.5/4 Stars.

 No comments: